-Miami city commission begins hearing on fate of suspended police chief Acevedo
+Miami City Commission votes unanimously to terminate Police Chief Acevedo

-(CNN)The Miami City Commission began a public hearing Thursday afternoon to address the complaints against police Chief Art Acevedo that led to his suspension by City Manager Arthur Noriega.
+(CNN)The Miami City Commission on Thursday evening voted unanimously to affirm the suspension of Police Chief Art Acevedo and immediately remove him from his position.

-Acevedo was suspended "effective immediately" Monday until the commission makes an affirmative judgment to terminate him, which is the expected outcome of the proceedings.
-If the commission decides the allegations are not "well grounded," Acevedo will be reinstated, according to a memo addressed to Acevedo by Noriega.
+Acevedo, who attended the hearing, had been suspended "effective immediately" Monday by City Manager Arthur Noriega until the commission made the judgment to terminate him.

+The judgment came at the end of a nearly five-hour-long hearing during which Noriega's attorney called four witnesses to testify against the chief, including Human Resources Director Angela Roberts, Assistant Police Chief Armando Aguilar, Noriega and Interim Police Chief Manny Morales.

+The witnesses were questioned about eight issues that were outlined in a memo addressed to Acevedo by Noriega, dated October 11, that caused the chief to lose "the confidence and trust of the rank-and-file" and led to his suspension.

+Acevedo was given the opportunity to defend himself before the commissioners at the hearing, but he did not do so.

-Noriega's statement this week said Acevedo had "lost the confidence and trust of the rank-and-file" as well as the executive staff after three incidents where Acevedo appeared to support a Covid-19 vaccination mandate for officers, received a vote of no confidence by the Fraternal Order of Police and witnessed his deputy chief "verbally assault his executive staff after a commission meeting and did not intervene" on October 1.
+Noriega's statement this week said Acevedo had lost the confidence of officers as well as the executive staff after three incidents in which Acevedo appeared to support a Covid-19 vaccination mandate for officers, received a vote of no confidence by the Fraternal Order of Police and witnessed his deputy chief "verbally assault his executive staff after a commission meeting and did not intervene" on October 1.

-Acevedo's suspension comes on the heels of city commissioners calling for his ouster during two contentious, hourslong meetings on September 27 and October 1 to discuss his decisions and behavior that were deemed questionable.
+The chief's suspension came on the heels of city commissioners calling for his ouster during two contentious, hourslong meetings on September 27 and October 1 to discuss his decisions and behavior that were deemed questionable.

 The chief wrote a bombshell memo to Mayor Francis Suarez and Noriega on September 24 in which he accused three city commissioners of interfering with reform efforts and a confidential internal investigation.